Surface structure and reactivity of

 year = {2024},

 abstract = {The investigation of inhomogeneous surfaces, where various local structures co-exist, is crucial for understanding interfaces of technological interest, yet it presents significant challenges.
 Here, we study the atomic configurations of the (2×m) Ti-rich surfaces at (110)-oriented SrTiO_{3} by bringing together scanning tunneling microscopy and transferable neural-network force fields combined with evolutionary exploration.
 We leverage an active learning methodology to iteratively extend the training data as needed for different configurations.
-Training on only small well-known reconstructions we are able to extrapolate to the complicated and diverse overlayers encountered in different regions of the heterogeneous SrTiO_{3}(110)-(2×m) surface.
-Our machine-learning-backed approach generates several new candidate structures, in good agreement with experiment and verified using density functional theory.},
+Training on only small well-known reconstructions, we are able to extrapolate to the complicated and diverse overlayers encountered in different regions of the heterogeneous SrTiO_{3}(110)-(2×m) surface.
+Our machine-learning-backed approach generates several new candidate structures, in good agreement with experiment and verified using density functional theory.
+The approach could be extended to other complex metal oxides featuring large coexisting surface reconstructions.},

 keywords = {P02, P09},